BarryBeics/Project-Two/README.md

 - Offer other volatility indicators
-- API to get live currency prices
+- Ability to sort results by percentage profit
-- Ability to sort results by success rate, percentage profit
+- Allow user to add broker fee to be factored into the profitability calculation
 - Setting page to allow further customization